Sirraide/clopts/README.md

 > options;
 ```

-The types defined by this library are *not* meant to be instantiated.
+The vast majority of types defined by this library are *not* meant to be instantiated.

 At runtime, the options are parsed by calling the `parse()` function of
 your `clopts` type, passing it `argc` and `argv`.
 Note: At the moment, this means that option values are global and that options can only be parsed once.
 I have yet to encounter a use for parsing command line options multiple times during the runtime of a single program, but support for that may be added in a future release.